ibm-bluemix-mobile-services/starter-ionic-mfp/platforms/ios/README.md

 * [License](#license)

 ### Summary
-This Bluemix Mobile Starter will showcase the Ionic 3 getting started with Mobile Foundations on Bluemix.
+This Bluemix Mobile Starter showcases the getting started steps for Ionic 3 with Mobile Foundation on Bluemix.

 ### Requirements
 * iOS 8.0+